mbaitelman/dotfiles-windows/README.md

 ### Install dependencies and packages

 When setting up a new Windows box, you may want to install some common packages, utilities, and dependencies.
-These could include node.js packages via [NPM](https://www.npmjs.org), [Chocolatey](http://chocolatey.org/) packages, Windows Features and Tools via [Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx), and Visual Studio Extensions from the [Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/).
+These could include node.js packages via [NPM](https://www.npmjs.org), [Chocolatey](http://chocolatey.org/) packages, Windows Features and Tools via [Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx), and Visual Studio Code Extensions from the [Visual Studio Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace).

 ```posh
 .\deps.ps1
 ```

-> The scripts will install Chocolatey, node.js, and WebPI if necessary.
+> The scripts will install Chocolatey and node.js if necessary.

-> **Visual Studio Extensions**
-> Extensions will be installed into your most current version of Visual Studio.
-You can also install additional plugins at any time via `Install-VSExtension $url`.
-The Url can be found on the gallery; it's the extension's `Download` link url.

 ## Forking your own version